 This fascinating natural exhibit is located just 40 miles southwest of Santa Fe and 55 miles northeast of Albuquerque, Tent Rocks is easily accessible from I-25, with plenty of signs to guide you along your way.
 The origin of its name, Tent Rocks, is immediately apparent on first sight.
 There are legions of cone shaped rock formations rising from the valley floor to nearly 100 feet in height.
 Kasha-Katuwe Tent Rocks is adorned with a designer’s palette of beautifully coordinated beige, pink and white colors.

 To gain the best view of Kasha-Katuwe Tent Rocks requires a bit of hiking.
-There are a few things to kind in mind here.
+There are a few things to keep in mind here.
 First, no flip-flops or flimsy shoes.
-This hike demands good quality non-slip hiking shoes or boots.
+This hike demands good quality non-slip hiking shoes or boots (or even a sturdy pair of sneakers).
 Also bring water and sunscreen.
 There is no water on site.
 This is the high-desert and you are exposed to the sun.
 Finally, no dogs are allowed.
-Make these reasonable preparations and you will be equipped to see Tent Rocks from its most appealing vantage points.
+Make these reasonable preparations and you will be well-equipped to see Tent Rocks from its most appealing vantage points.

 The second trail is the Cave Loop Trail.
 This does not have the steep ascent and heart-pumping heights of the Canyon Trail but still offers excellent views of Tent Rocks.
 You take the Canyon Trail for the first half-mile and then turn left at the junction (you will see the sign for Cave Loop Trail).
 This is a fairly level hike that takes you to cave dwellings used by ancestral Native Americans.
 This 1.2 mile trail loop will take you back to the parking lot.